littleghost-studio/littleghost-studio/README.md

 ### Active Research & Development

 **Monela Linux Distribution**
-> A work in progress research project involving a "dual" kernel operating system.
-It will be made up of the Linux 7 kernel (that's coming soon) and the lightweight Monela hypervisor/mini-kernel thingy written in Rust that adds new special features (hopefully).
+> A work in progress research project of operating systems.
+This project was inspired by my own study of: Barrelfish, Singularity, RedoxOS, and sel4.

 **Cybersecurity**
 > Studying multi-surface exploitation and pivoting, along with a tiny bit of malware development.